-Competent Person's Statement
+Competent Person Statement

-All of the information in this announcement that relates to Exploration Results for the Storm Project is based on information compiled by Mr Dave O'Neill, a Competent Person who is a Member of The Australasian Institute of Mining and Metallurgy.
+The information in this report that relates to Exploration Results for the Storm Copper and Seal Zinc-Silver Projects is based on information compiled by Mr Dave O'Neill, a Competent Person who is a Member of The Australasian Institute of Mining and Metallurgy.
 Mr O'Neill is employed by American West Metals Limited as Managing Director, and is a substantial shareholder in the Company.

 Mr O'Neill has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Mr O'Neill consents to the inclusion in this announcement of the matters based on his information in the form and context in which it appears.
+Mr O'Neill consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.